 sea salt

 Heat a Dutch oven over high heat.
-Once heated, add butter and then minced garlic once the butter starts to melt.
-As the butter begins to turn caramel color, add crushed tomato and langostino tails.
-Reduce the heat to medium-high, and sauté for about a minute.
+Once heated, add butter, then add minced garlic as the butter browns.
+Add crushed tomato and langostino tails.
+Reduce the heat to medium-high and sauté for about a minute.
 Reduce the heat to medium, add gnocchi, and continue to sauté for a minute.
-Once the gnocchi are coated with the sauce, add cheese (both of them), and sauté for about a minute before reducing the heat to low.
+Once the gnocchi are coated with the sauce, add both cheeses and sauté for about a minute before reducing the heat to low.

-Continue to sauté until the cheese melts while making sure the gnocchi doesn't stick to the Dutch oven.
+Continue to sauté until the cheese melts, making sure the gnocchi do not stick to the Dutch oven.
 Turn off the heat and taste.
-While I didn't add salt, feel free to add a pinch or two to your taste and stir.
+While I didn’t add salt, add a pinch or two to your taste and stir.
 Remove from the heat, serve, and enjoy while still hot.

 Comments